GuildCrafts/web-development-js/contracts/182-Timeoff_Snapshot_International_Epic.md

 - Have built simple CRUD apps with node.js and are ready to tackle a bigger challenge involving a more complex codebase
 - Have some familiarity with testing web apps
+- Have some familiarity with relational database design
+- Have already worked on a previous Epic on this codebase

 ## Specifications

-- [ ] Complete all eight user stories in the [Epic 1: New Role: Approvers].
+- [ ] Complete all user stories in the [Epic 3: International Support].

 - [ ] Practice an Agile approach to developing this epic:
   - All user stories should be added as issues to github and tracked there